Zipsqu/Deepfake-Detection/README.md

 <br /><br />

-   ///Whenever my honours project gets graded, I'll submit the link to it here as a academic reference to this code.
+   ///Whenever my honours project gets graded, I will submit the link as a further documentation to this code.